-- To Score Two or More Goals – Simply as the name suggests, pays out if your player scores two or more goals in a given match.
+- To Score Two or More Goals – As the name suggests, this one pays out if your player scores two or more goals in a given match.

-- Scorecast – In a scorecast bet you not only select the player you think will score first, but also the correct score at which the match will end.
-This is a tough one to predict, but the odds are correspondingly large, and if you strike it lucky (and you will need luck to win this bet!) you will be handsomely rewarded.
+- Scorecast – In a scorecast bet you not only select the player you think will score first, but also the correct score at the final whistle.
+This is a tough one to predict but the odds are correspondingly large, and if you strike it lucky (and you will need luck on your side to win this bet) you will be handsomely rewarded.

-- Wincast – Like a scorecast, but slightly easier in that you pick the first scorer and the match result (home win, draw or away win), and hence the odds are not quite as large, but they are bigger than backing just the first scorer.
+- Wincast – Like a scorecast, but slightly easier in that you pick the first scorer and the match result as opposed to the precise final score (home win, draw or away win), and hence the odds are not quite as large, although they are still bigger than just backing the first scorer.